-In accordance with the Constitution of the Company, Philip G Crabb by rotation and being eligible, offers himself for reelection at the Annual General Meeting.
+In accordance with the Constitution of the Company, Malcolm Randall by rotation and being eligible, offers himself for reelection at the Annual General Meeting.
+Mr Rick W Crabb, appointed an additional director during the year, submits himself for election at the Annual General Meeting.